GauriGNaik/express_example/README.md

 Our production environment is essentially a Digital Ocean Droplet with Ubuntu installed.
 In this milestone, we have created a deployment pipeline which supports the following properties:

+For task 1 and 2 we have added the automatic configuration script in git pre-push hook.
+Once the commit is done and build is successful, the ansible code is configured to run, install the dependencies on remote instances(droplet here) and deploy the running application on instances.

 ### Automatic Configuration of Production Environment using Ansible

 We have used ansible for configured management of our production environment.
 We are using an ansible playbook(playbook.yml) for automatic configuration of the droplet.